NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Results

-The main results of this study are summarized in Fig. \ref{fig:energy_comparison}, highlighting the improvements of our integration.
-In the figure, NNQS-AFQMC is compared against AFQMC with multi-determinant trial wave functions (MD-AFQMC) in Ref.\cite{AFQMC_bondBreaking} with trial wavefunctions consisting of $O(10^3)$ configurations from MCSCF under a weight cutoff of $0.01$.
 For $\mathrm{N}_2$ at the bond length of 2.118 Bohr (i.e., weakly correlated regime), both methods show excellent agreement with reference data, consistent with the weakly correlated nature of this system, where even a single Hartree-Fock solution is sufficient as the trial wavefunction.
 Difficulties arise as the bond is stretched and the system enters the strongly correlated regime.
 The Ref.\cite{AFQMC_bondBreaking} fails to maintain chemical accuracy (1 kcal/mol) for bond lengths exceeding 2.4 Bohr.
 NNQS-AFQMC for all bond lengths reaches near-exactness, demonstrating exceptional robustness across both equilibrium and strongly correlated regimes.
 The failure of MD-AFQMC in the strongly correlated regime corresponds to the exponentially increased number of configurations in MCSCF to characterize the ground state, while MD-AFQMC can only hold trial wave functions with configurations around $O(10^3)$.
 The improvements of NNQS-AFQMC benefit from our stochastic sampling of the trial wave function, which captures the exponential increase of configurations.
 Similar study of $\mathrm{N}_2$ bond breaking are also presented in Ref.~\cite{xiao2025implementingadvancedtrialwave}, where highly accurate results are achieved while using VAFQMC trial wave function and sampled in auxiliary field space.

+Our data further establishes that NNQS-AFQMC exhibits remarkable robustness to the variational accuracy of the underlying NNQS.
+Crucially, our study prioritizes convergence of the AFQMC energy rather than exhaustive optimization of the NNQS variational energy: even partially optimized NNQS with residual variational errors can serve as effective trial states for AFQMC.
+In practice, the optimization of the NNQS trial wave function and related AFQMC are performed in a parallel manner.
+We monitor the behavior of AFQMC with different NNQS trial wave functions that are optimized with increased steps, and we stop the training of NNQS, once there are converged AFQMC results.